icefields/Luci4-GTK-Window/README.md

+> AI Warning: This Readme is partially AI genereated, I asked the llm to analyze and describe the code, create a table of content, and formatting.
+>
 # GtkCmdWindow

 A minimal, suckless-like GTK4 window that runs a shell command and displays its output in a monospace text view.
 Configure the command in `config.json`, run the app, done.